Skip to content

 Impairment Levels Infographic TBI VA rating

-When Should You File a TBI VA Claim?
+When to File a TBI VA Claim

 While there is no cure for TBI, early intervention and treatment can help to minimize the long-term effects of the injury.
 TBI symptoms often get worse over time and can increase the risk of developing mental health problems and nervous system diseases.